Maxwell House: Television

 Maxwell House was the long-time sponsor of the early television series Mama, based on the play and film I Remember Mama.
 It starred Peggy Wood as the matriarch of a Norwegian-American family.
 It ran on the CBS network from 1949 to 1957.
 This was perhaps the first example of product placement on a TV show, as the family frequently gathered around the kitchen table for a cup of Maxwell House coffee, though these segments, aired toward the end of each episode, were usually kept separate from the main storyline.
 Early television programs were frequently packaged by the advertising agencies of individual sponsors.
 As this practice became less common in the late 1950s, Maxwell House, like most national brands, turned to "spot" advertising, with agencies creating sometimes long-running campaigns in support of their products.

 One such 1970s campaign for Maxwell House featured the actress Margaret Hamilton, famous for playing the Wicked Witch of the West in the popular 1939 film The Wizard of Oz, as Cora, the general store owner who proudly announced that Maxwell House was the only brand she sold.
 Maxwell House was also a well-known sponsor of The Burns and Allen Show, during which time Maxwell House spots were incorporated into the plots of the radio scripts.

+The Miss Guyana winner and Miss World runner-up Shakira Baksh, starred in a Brazilian television advertisement for Maxwell House in 1971, causing the actor Michael Caine to fall in love with her and to find her, whom she considered to be "the most beautiful woman he had ever seen."
+From a friend in the advertising business, he discovered that she lived only a few miles from him in London.
+The couple were married at the Algiers Hotel on 8 January 1973, and have one daughter.